andykim88/grunt-angular-combine/README.md

 A string value that is used to define the app directory.

-#### options.targetDir
+#### options.target
 Type: `String`
 Default value: `''`

-A string value that is used to define where combined files should be created.
+A string value that is used to define which file the files should be combined with.
+If the file does not exist, a new one will be created with that name.

 ### Usage Examples

 #### Options
-In this example, all HTML files located into app/directives will be merged into a single file : target/directives.html.
+In this example, all HTML files located into dist/views will be merged into a single file : dist/views.html.

 ```js
 grunt.initConfig({